 Since 2001, over two thousand people have experienced a Hazon Bike Ride.
-Hazon has active rides in New York, California, Israel, and Philadelphia.
-In 2012 and 2013, we re-launched the Cross-USA Ride, first held in 2001.
+Hazon has active rides in New York and Israel.
 Our multi-day rides raise money to further Hazon’s education work and the work of our partners.
-All Hazon rides are fully supported, with rest stops, mechanics, and luggage transport.
 We also hold one-day rides and other bike events.

 Join the People of the Bike for our annual fully-supported ride and retreat.
 This exciting, diverse community Shabbat and cycling experience is open for people of all cycling levels and ages.